ionic-team/capacitor-docs/docs/apis/keyboard.md

 Listen for when the keyboard is about to be hidden.

+On Android keyboardWillHide and keyboardDidHide fire almost at the same time.

 | Param              | Type                            |
 | ------------------ | ------------------------------- |
 | **`eventName`**    | <code>'keyboardWillHide'</code> |